robinkarlberg/transfer.zip-blog/_posts/2024-07-27-how-to-easily-upload-zip-file-online.md

 Now, you have the option to either let them scan the QR Code, or if they are unable to, you can send them the shareable link.
 As soon as they scan the QR code or click the link, your devices will try to set up a peer-to-peer connection to each other.
 In most cases that will work and the devices will connect instantly, but sometimes network firewalls may disallow such direct connections, which means the devices will not be able to connect directly.

 In such cases, Quick Share relays the encrypted file information through one of its servers.
-As the files are end-to-end encrypted, **it is still impossible for TransferZipto read the files.**
+As the files are end-to-end encrypted, **it is still impossible for Transfer.zip to read the files.**

 #### **4. Wait while the files are being transfered**